tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 *Weaknesses*

-At the time of writing (Julynbsp;2018), Plasma still needed to be proven on other networks apart from Ethereum.
+At the time of writing (July&nbsp;2018), Plasma still needed to be proven on other networks apart from Ethereum.

 *Opportunities*

-- Has opportunities for Tari as an L2 scaling solution.
+- Has opportunities for Tari as a Layer&nbsp;2 scaling solution.
 - *Possibility to create a Tari ticketing Plasma dAppChain running of Monero without creating a Tari-specific root blockchain?*
   **Note:** This will make the Tari blockchain dependent on another blockchain.